typeworld/typeworld/Lib/typeWorld/api/README.md

 ### type

 Type of response.
-This can be any of ['success', 'error', 'unknownFont', 'insufficientPermission', 'temporarilyUnavailable', 'duplicateInstallation', 'seatAllowanceReached', 'validTypeWorldUserAccountRequired', 'revealedUserIdentityRequired'].
+This can be any of ['success', 'error', 'unknownFont', 'insufficientPermission', 'temporarilyUnavailable', 'duplicateInstallation', 'seatAllowanceReached', 'validTypeWorldUserAccountRequired', 'revealedUserIdentityRequired', 'loginRequired'].
 In case of "error", you may specify an additional message to be presented to the user under [InstallFontResponse.errorMessage](#user-content-class-installfontresponse-attribute-errormessage).

 __Required:__ True<br />
 __Type:__ Str<br />